 Stage 1: Acknowledgement and Assessment

 Within two working days of receipt we will acknowledge your complaint and advise you whether or not it falls within the scope of the complaints process.
 Where it is accepted as a valid complaint it will then move onto stage 2.

 An investigation into your complaint will be made by someone independent of the service area you are complaining about.
 We aim to send a final response to you within 10 working days.
 If this is not possible we will keep you updated.

 Stage 3: Appeal

-If we have been unable to resolve your complaint, then you can refer your complaint to the Local Government Ombudsman.
-We’ll provide information on how to do this in our final response.
+If you have been through our complaints process and we have not resolved the matter, you can refer your complaint to the Local Government Ombudsman.
+We will provide information on how to do this in our final response.